YourBestDream/PAD_Labs/README.md

   - From all services: `low_stock`, `restocked`, `booking_confirmed`, `unknown_user`, `post_updated`, `donation_success`, `item_taken`, `new_message`, `message_flagged`, `sanction_applied`, `member_joined`, `member_left`,`low_funds`.

 ---
+## Technologies and communication patterns

+**Python**: Developer velocity and rich ecosystem for data-centric workloads.
+Its async-native design, automatic OpenAPI generation, and seamless integration with ML/AI libraries (TensorFlow, PyTorch) make it ideal for intelligent, event-driven services.
+Lightweight and container-friendly, Python microservices scale efficiently when paired with ASGI servers like Uvicorn — perfect for rapid iteration and scientific backend systems.

+**Kotlin**: I already know it, which means I can actually build something that works instead of burning time learning a new language.
+With Ktor and coroutines you get clean async support, good performance for IO-heavy tasks, and other useful stuff.
+Strong type safety and great tooling make it reliable for microservices.

+**TypeScript**: Highly scalable and well-suited for large, distributed systems.
+Its modular architecture makes it easier to organize code and manage complex applications, while the built-in support for different communication patterns (such as gRPC, Kafka, or RabbitMQ) allows smooth integration between services.
+NestJS also provides strong TypeScript support, good developer tooling, and maintainable code structure, which helps ensure reliability and efficiency as the system grows.
+Combined with static typing and first-class async/await, TypeScript becomes ideal for full-stack, maintainable microservices at scale.

+---

+### Communication Patterns Supported
+- **Synchronous**: REST, gRPC (HTTP/2)
+- **Asynchronous**: Kafka, RabbitMQ, NATS, AWS SQS
+- **Event-Driven**: Pub/Sub, Event Sourcing, CQRS
+- **Service Mesh**: Integration with Istio, Linkerd via sidecars

+---

 ## Communication Contract

 ## 1. User Management Service